Memory > Visual Working Memory

 Learn more about this exercise:

-The visual cortex of the brain is the area of the cerebral cortex that processes visual information.
+The brain’s visual cortex is the area of the cerebral cortex that processes visual information.
 It is located in the occipital lobe.
 The hippocampus is also stimulated.

-This exercise helps strengthen visual memory, spatial memory and visual concentration.
-Visual memory is a part of memory preserving some characteristics of our senses pertaining to visual experience.
-We are able to place in memory information that resembles objects, places, animals or people in sort of a mental image.
-Spatial memory can be considered a subcategory of visual memory because it relies on a cognitive map.
+This exercise helps strengthen visual memory, spatial memory, and visual concentration.
+Visual memory preserves some characteristics of our senses about visual experience.
+We can store information that resembles objects, places, animals, or people in a mental image in memory.
+Spatial memory is a subcategory of visual memory because it relies on a cognitive map.

 The skills exercised in Heraldry are used very often.
-One of the highest engaged elements of Heraldry is visual memory.
+One of the highest-engaged elements of Heraldry is visual memory.
 We rely on visual memory to remember the details of everything we see.
-Remembering city landmarks, recalling the logos on grocery products or bringing to mind the shapes of various traffic signs all entail use of this function.
+Remembering city landmarks, recalling the logos on grocery products, or considering the shapes of various traffic signs all entail using this function.

 You can modify: